 Equitable compensation includes salary and other forms of direct financial compensation such as pension and benefits, merit pay, extra pay for administrative duties and market differentials.
 To ensure equitable compensation, however, means moving beyond direct financial compensation to include issues such as access to additional funds for travel and research, release time, time to tenure and promotion, workloads, and service commitments.

-This toolkit section focuses on achieving equitable compensation for equity-seeking group members, understood as including more than salary or stipends.
+This toolkit section focuses on achieving equitable compensation for equity-deserving group members, understood as including more than salary or stipends.

 Equal Pay Explained